dpiccinelli84/na_starwars/README.md

 ## Scripts

+The main script is `analisi_newhope_v2.py`, which is the most up-to-date and feature-complete.
+The other scripts (`analisi_empire_v1.py`, `analisi_jedi_v1.py`) are older versions.

-- `analisi_newhope_v2.py`: Analyzes the character interaction network of *Star Wars: Episode IV – A New Hope*.
+- **`analisi_newhope_v2.py`**: Analyzes the character interaction network of a Star Wars movie.
+This script is designed to be easily configurable to analyze any of the movies.

+## Configuration

+To analyze a different movie, you can change the following constants at the top of the `analisi_newhope_v2.py` script:

-- `analisi_empire_v1.py`: Analyzes the character interaction network of *Star Wars: Episode V – The Empire Strikes Back*.
+- `MOVIE_TITLE`: The title of the movie (e.g., "Star Wars: The Empire Strikes Back").
+This is used for titles and output filenames.
-- `analisi_jedi_v1.py`: Analyzes the character interaction network of *Star Wars: Episode VI – Return of the Jedi*.
+- `JSON_FILE_PATH`: The path to the JSON file containing the network data (e.g., "movie-jsons/empire.json").

 ## Features